Platform technologies to enable rapid vaccine development for epidemic prone infections

 In response to this Call for Proposals, the Secretariat received over 35 applications by the deadline of 17 October, with a broad diversity displayed in the vaccine platform technologies being proposed, including both novel concepts and established technologies.
 All eligible submissions are now being evaluated, and shortlisted applicants will be notified in December to submit detailed proposals in early 2018.

-Similar to our previous call, applicants and their partners are from North America, South America, Europe, Africa, the Middle East, Asia and Australia, representing academic institutions, biotechs, large pharmaceutical companies and Product Development Partnerships.More information
+Similar to our previous call, applicants and their partners are from North America, South America, Europe, Africa, Asia and Australia, representing academic institutions, biotechs, large pharmaceutical companies and Product Development Partnerships.More information

 Work on Ebola